 Vicky Twomey-Lee is passionate about Python, the tech community, and diversity in the tech industry.
 Based in Ireland, she organizes or is involved with almost a dozen tech meetups and conferences.
-If you are an aspiring female coder, you’ll find Twomey-Lee’s feed a veritable goldmine.
+If you are an aspiring coder, you’ll find Twomey-Lee’s feed a veritable goldmine.

 Reshma Saujani is the founder and CEO of Girls Who Code, a nonprofit that offers free learning opportunities, career pathways, and a community for girls who want to enter the world of tech.
-She is also an activist and a New York Times bestselling author.
+She is also an activist and a The New York Times bestselling author.

-Chloe Condon is an actor-turned-engineer who worked as a developer evangelist for Sentry and has recently started a job with Microsoft.
-She tweets regularly about women in tech and also blogs on Medium, where you should check out her most popular post, “What It’s Like to Be a Woman at a Tech Conference.”
+Chloe Condon is an actor-turned-engineer who works as a Senior Cloud Advocate at Microsoft.
+She tweets regularly about women in tech and also blogs on Medium, where you should check out her most popular post, What It’s Like to Be a Woman at a Tech Conference.

 Linda Liukas is a programmer, author, illustrator, speaker, and activist.
-She is most famous for writing and illustrating the world’s only code-focused children’s book series, “Hello Ruby,” and for founding Rails Girls, a global movement that helps young women around the world learn to code.
+She is most famous for writing and illustrating the world’s only code-focused children’s book series, Hello Ruby, and for founding Rails Girls, a global movement that helps young women around the world learn to code.

 Tracy Chou is a software engineer, entrepreneur, and diversity advocate who currently advises a number of startups.
 Previously, she was an engineer and tech lead at Pinterest and one of the first engineers at Quora.
-Chou has done more than her fair share to push diversity in the tech industry, even creating a Github repository in 2013 that collected numbers on women in engineering.
+Chou has done more than her fair share to push diversity in the tech industry, even creating a Github repository that collected numbers on women in engineering.

 Sarah Allen has had an enormous impact on the online world by helping to develop products such as After Effects, Shockwave, and Flash.
 She has worked at Apple and Adobe and founded both the mobile development firm Blazing Cloud and the nonprofit Bridge Foundry.

 Poornima Vijayashanker is an engineer, entrepreneur, blogger, and speaker.
-She is the founder of Femgineer--an education company that empowers progressive techies to achieve fulfilling careers--and previously worked at Mint.
-Vijayashanker has even found the time to publish two books on tech, and even hosts a weekly web show called “Build.”
+She is the founder of Femgineer—an education company that empowers progressive techies to achieve fulfilling careers—and previously worked at Mint.
+Vijayashanker has even found the time to publish two books on tech, and even hosts a weekly web show called Build.